Shades of chartreuse: Spring bud

 Spring bud was the color that was traditionally called "spring green" before the web color spring green was formulated in 1987.

 The first recorded use of spring green as a color name in English (meaning the color that is now called spring bud) was in 1766.

+So sour

+So sour is a shade of lime.

 Pistachio

 Pistachio is a dull yellowish-green color resembling the pistachio nut.

 Avocado

 Avocado is a dark yellow-green color that is a representation of the color of the outer surface of an avocado.
+Avocado can be made by mixing equal amounts of yellow and grey paint or unequal amounts of yellow and black paint.
 Avocado, along with other earthy tones like harvest gold and burnt orange, was a common color for consumer goods like automobiles, shag carpets, and household appliances during the 1970s.

 Asparagus

 Asparagus is a tone of chartreuse that is named after the vegetable.
 Crayola created this color in 1993 as one of the 16 to be named in the Name the Color Contest.

 It is also the color of a wild asparagus plant blowing in the wind of the 1949 classic film Sands of Iwo Jima.

 Another name for this color is asparagus green.
 The first recorded use of "asparagus green" as a color name in English was in 1805.